 "§ 110-132.
-Affidavit of parentage and agreement to support.
+Affidavit of parentage and agreement to support.motion to set aside affidavit of parentage.

-- (a) In lieu of or in conclusion of any legal proceeding instituted to establish paternity, the written affidavits of parentage executed by the putative father and the mother of the dependent child shall constitute an admission of paternity and shall have the same legal effect as a judgment of paternity for the purpose of establishing a child support obligation, subject to the right of either signatory to rescind within the earlier of: - (1) 60 days of the date the document is executed, or - (2) The date of entry of an order establishing paternity or an order for the payment of child support.
+(a) In lieu of or in conclusion of any legal proceeding instituted to establish paternity, the written affidavits of parentage executed by the putative father and the mother of the dependent child shall constitute an admission of paternity and shall have the same legal effect as a judgment of paternity for the purpose of establishing a child support obligation, subject to the right of either signatory to rescind within the earlier of:

+- (1) 60 days of the date the document is executed, or - (2) The date of entry of an order establishing paternity or an order for the payment of child support.